goabstract/Marketing-for-Engineers/README.md

 To give you an example, for [Flawless App](https://flawlessapp.io/) we took topics around iOS dev best practice, "design for beginners", "how to market your app".
 Our content startegy is written in a simple Google Spreadsheet.
 Writing one article takes me minimum 3-4 days (five A4 pages).
 Be ready to invest a lot of time in writing, proofreading, styling!
 As a publishing platform, we decided to use Medium, as we didn't have time to make/maintain a personal blog at our website.

 ### :green_book: Medium Marketing
 Medium is an online publishing platform with the huge active community.
 You can make your blog there and engage with your users and Medium readers.
-I want also show you the downside of using Medium versus your own blog:
-- Lower Conversion.
-You can get huge traffic to your Medium blog, but it doesn’t mean that people will go to your website or offering.
-- No magic with getting traffic
 You still need to promote your articles yourself.
 Medium is a high-traffic community, but you are not the only one who competes for attention.

 Basics of writing on Medium.
 How to write, edit, publish and add your article to publications:
 * [FAQ from Medium on Writing](https://help.medium.com/hc/en-us/sections/115001484727-General)